Skip to content

 Default mode is normal check mode.

-In normal check mode, the element raises the event when the finger is released from the element.
+In normal check mode, the element requires the finger to be hold for a momenet and raises the event when the finger is released.
 Additionally, the element goes through a cinematic sequence.

 From off to on: start, press, hold, release